CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/grain_segmentation.rst

   Note that this threshold parameter can be set to a negative value, because it is specified on a logarithmic distance scale.

 Minimum grain size
-  Grains below this size are dissolved.
-The atoms contained within are set as 'orphan' atoms (see option :guilabel:`Adopt orphan atoms`).
+  Grains below this minimum number of atoms are dissolved.
+Atoms in sub-critical grains, which get dissolved, will become orphan atoms (see option :guilabel:`Adopt orphan atoms`).

 Adopt orphan atoms
-  After clustering has been performed by the algorithm, some atoms might not be assigned to a grain, so-called 'orphan' atoms (according to `Hoffrogge and Barrales-Mora <https://doi.org/10.1016/j.commatsci.2016.11.027>`__).
+  After clustering has been performed by the algorithm, some atoms might not be assigned to a grain, so-called "orphan" atoms (according to `Hoffrogge and Barrales-Mora <https://doi.org/10.1016/j.commatsci.2016.11.027>`__).
   This includes atoms that are part of grain boundaries.
 This option lets the modifier assign these orphan atoms to the nearest grain.

 Handle coherent interfaces/stacking faults